aosabook/500lines/same-origin-policy/doc/chapter.md

 ```
 pred domSop { all c: ReadDom + WriteDom | sameOrigin[c.doc.src, c.from.context.src] }
 ```
-A scenario such as ["Script Scenario #1"] is not possible under `domSop`, since `Script` is not allowed to invoke `ReadDom` on a document from a different origin.
+An instance such as the first script scenario is not possible under `domSop`, since `Script` is not allowed to invoke `ReadDom` on a document from a different origin.

-The second part of the policy says that a script cannot send an HTTP request to a server unless its context has the same origin as the target URL -- effectively preventing scenarios such as ["Script Scenario #2"].
+The second part of the policy says that a script cannot send an HTTP request to a server unless its context has the same origin as the target URL -- effectively preventing instances such as the second script scenario.
 ```
 pred xmlHttpReqSop { all x: XmlHttpRequest | sameOrigin[x.url, x.from.context.src] }
 ```